WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 MultiVendorX homepage click to zoom

-MultiVendorX also handles the core marketplace functionality.
-It is also known as the newer name for the old WC Marketplace plugin.
-One thing that stands out is its Single Product Multiple Vendors feature, which supports an Amazon-style setup where multiple vendors sell the same item.
+MultiVendorX also handles core marketplace functionality.
+It is the newer name for the old WC Marketplace plugin.
+It includes a Single Product Multiple Vendors feature, which lets multiple vendors list the same item.
+That said, this is a fairly niche use case that most marketplace owners will not need when starting out.

 So, in the WC Vendors vs MultiVendorX choice, both can start a marketplace.
-The real difference shows up once we compare dashboards, commissions, payouts, and how each one feels as you scale.
+But the real difference shows up once we compare dashboards, commissions, payouts, and how each one holds up as you scale.
+And that is where WC Vendors pulls ahead.

 WC Vendors Vs MultiVendorX: Feature Comparison